Julius Caesar and Ancient Rome

 Photographs of Roman Arena in Nimes, France and Triumphal Arch in Orange, France by Gloria Wilder

-Figurative Language in Julius Caesar and Roman Literature
+Julius Caesar Lessons Part I – Figurative Language in the Play and Roman Literature

 Lesson on Shakespeare’s Language and the Writings of Julius Caesar